aliasgerovs/aliasgerovs.github.io/content/post/catastrophic_forgetting/index.md

 ---
-title: "Measuring Catastrophic Forgetting in Neural Networks.
-Proceedings of the AAAI Conference on Artificial Intelligence, 32(1)."
+title: "Measuring Catastrophic Forgetting in Neural Networks."
-summary: "A summary of the same paper"
+summary: "A summary of the same paper published in `Proceedings of the AAAI Conference on Artificial Intelligence, 32(1)`."
 date: 2023-09-13
 math: true
 featured: false